aratur/profile/src/content/project/job-list.md

 ---
 id: 7
 name: 'Filter job list'
-description: 'Filter job listings based on the categories.
+description: 'Filter job listings based on categories.
 This is a fairly simple project using core React features like useState, useCallback, useMemo, useEffect.'
 media:
   [
     {